What is a criminal-immigration lawyer?

 When do I need to hire a criminal-immigration lawyer?

-As an example, the process for getting out on bond is different for state and federal crimes.
+To illustrate, the process for getting out on bond is different for state and federal crimes.
 In state court, a person arrested for a crime simply pays a bond to get out of jail.
 The easiest way to get out in state court is to pay a bail bondsperson to post your bond.

 However, in federal court, the process is more formal.
 It requires the person arrested to show the following: